maxxxuu/pymarlzooplus/README.md

 *George Papadopoulos, Andreas Kontogiannis, Foteini Papadopoulou, Chaido Poulianou, Ioannis Koumentis, George Vouros.
 An Extended Benchmarking of Multi-Agent Reinforcement Learning Algorithms in Complex Fully Cooperative Tasks, AAMAS 2025.*

+NOTE: BibTex format will be available upon the publication of the AAMAS paper.

 If you use the EPyMARL in your research, please cite the [Benchmarking Multi-Agent Deep Reinforcement Learning Algorithms in Cooperative Tasks](https://arxiv.org/abs/2006.07869).